 Illusions of creatures do not automatically behave like those creatures, nor do they have those creatures' powers.
 This depends on the caster's ability and the victim's knowledge of the creatures.
 Illusionary creatures fight using the caster's combat ability.
 They take damage and die when their caster dictates it.
-An illusory Orc could continue to fight, showing no damage, even after it had been struck a hundred or a thousand times.
+An illusory orc could continue to fight, showing no damage, even after it had been struck a hundred or a thousand times.
 Of course, long before this its attackers will become suspicious.
 Illusionary creatures can have whatever special abilities the caster can make appear (i.e., a dragon's fiery breath or a troll's regeneration), but they do not necessarily have unseen special abilities.
 There is no way a caster can create the illusion of a basilisk's gaze that turns people to stone.

-However, these abilities might be manifested through the fears of the victims.
+even in a fantasy world.
+Be warned, these occasions are very rare victims.
 For example, Rath the fighter meets an illusionary basilisk.
 Rath has fought these beasties before and knows what they can do.
 His gaze accidentally locks with that of the basilisk.
-Primed by his own fears, Rath must make a Fortitude roll to remain alive.
+Primed by his own fears, Rath must make a system shock roll to remain alive.
 If Rath had never seen a basilisk and had no idea that the creature's gaze could turn him to stone, there is no way his mind could generate the fear necessary to kill him.
-Sometimes ignorance is bliss.
+Sometimes ignorance is